Ashraf759/jobmatch-ai/docs/architecture.md

 - Interviews
 - Reminders

+## Authentication and Storage

+Supabase will provide:

+- User authentication
+- Session management
+- Resume file storage

 ## AI Layer

-The AI layer will compare resume content with job descriptions and return structured analysis including:
+Claude API will be used to compare resume content with job descriptions and return structured analysis including:

 - Matching skills
 - Missing skills